realworldocaml/book/book/foreign-function-interface/README.md

 val cbreak : unit -> int
 ```

-The `window` type is left abstract in the signature to ensure that window
+Note that the `window` type is now abstract in the signature, to ensure that
-pointers can only be constructed via the `Ncurses.initscr` function.
-This
+window pointers can only be constructed via the `Ncurses.initscr` function.
-prevents void pointers obtained from other sources from being mistakenly
+This prevents void pointers obtained from other sources from being mistakenly
 passed to an Ncurses library call.

 Now compile a "hello world" terminal drawing program to tie this all